 Hand Weapons are the lightest, most versatile, and most readily

-Because Hand Weapons are so light and easy to handle, they leave the
+Hand Weapons are light and easy to handle, and they leave the

-second hand entirely free for a second weapon or equipment item.
-Hand Weapons can be paired with another Hand Weapon, Short-Ranged Weapon, Shield, Heavy Shield, or Minifig Tool.
+second hand free for another one-hand weapon or equipment item.
+Hand Weapons can be paired with any other Short weapon (a Hand Weapon, Short-Ranged Weapon, Explosive, Shield, or Minifig Tool) or a Heavy Shield.